effect-handlers/effects-rosetta-stone/README.md

 You may show several variants of the example.
 We recommend that you put them in separate files and comment on them on the `README.md` file.

+### What if an example cannot be done in my language?

+We want to know about it!
+You should still include your language under the example, but without source code, or maybe with a partial solution.
+In the `README.md` you can explain what prevents the language from implementing the example.

 ### May I improve other people's code?